zhangxy22/Pairwise-molecular-embedding/README.md

-# Pairwise molecular embedding
+#Pairwise molecular embedding
+The following programs are designed for generating pairwise molecular embedding and modeling for power conversion efficiency(PCE) of small organic molecular solar cell.

-## Introduction
+## Details of programs
-FPtand is a model using Text-CNN to generate molecular embedding based on donor and acceptor pair data in organic solar cell for predicting power conversion efficiency(PCE).
+**FPtand** is a folder containing the FPtand model that is using Text-CNN to generate molecular embedding based on donor and acceptor pair data with Mogan fingerprint in organic solar cell for predicting PCE.
 <br>The model is stored in **model8_fp**, and the files **fa_fp.npy** and **fd_fp.npy** are training data of acceptor and donor, respectively.
 <br>**fp_Y.npy** is the file containing target PCE values, and **fp1.py** is the main program code.

-## Programs and Files:
-The **FPpara** is a comparative experimental model that manipulates the data in parallel to make a final prediction.
+**FPpara** is a folder containing a similar model as FPtand except that manipulates the donor and acceptor data in parallel to make a final prediction.

-<br>The **MLemb** includes experiments with four other baseline models: RF、SVR、Xgboost、 and gcforest.
-The inputs for the training and test models are featuremap_train.csv and featuremap_test.csv, respectively.
+**MLemb** includes  four baseline manchine learning models: RF、SVR、Xgboost、 and gcforest.
+The inputs for the training and test of models are featuremap_train.csv and featuremap_test.csv, respectively.

-<br>The **fingerprint** includes experiments to embed 4 different fingerprint tests, namely APfp、 CDKfp、GRAPHfp and MACCS.
-The model selected the best embedding effect for different fingerprint embedding, and then selected Morgan fingerprint to train the following model.
-<br>The **visualization** consists of embedding、 t-sne and shap interpretability.
-The first two parts are the embedding of the model using t-SNE and PCA to visualize the scatter plot.
-Shap reconstructs the model on the basis of the original data and adds some new data sources to explain the model's predictive ability.
-In the process of accurately predicting the results of the model, which fingerprints contribute more.
+**fingerprint** includes FPtand models with embedding from four types of fingerprints, namely APfp、 CDKfp、GRAPHfp and MACCS.

+**visualization** consists of  t-SNE and Shap plot program for embedding.

 ## Environment
 Configuring the environment according to **FPtand.yml** before running the code.